 Treating Ischemic Strokes

-In the event of an ischemic stroke, health care professionals may provide intravenous medications to break up a clot.
-But this has to be accomplished within four and a half hours of the first symptoms.
+In the event of an ischemic stroke, health care professionals may use intravenous medications called tissue plasminogen activators, also known as tPAs or clot busting drugs.
+These drugs break up clots, but this has to be accomplished within four and a half hours of the first symptoms.

 Treating Hemorrhagic Strokes

 Health care professionals focus on quickly controlling the bleeding and reducing pressure on the brain in cases of hemorrhagic strokes.

 Treatment may involve efforts to get the blood to clot to stop the bleeding into the brain.

 It may also include surgery to remove the blood and pressure on the brain or to clip the artery and stop the bleeding.

 Most people will require rehabilitation to fully recover from a stroke.
 Rehabilitation programs will vary from person-to-person.